 The net revenues generated from Dada Now increased by 27.9% from RMB869.3 million in 2017 to RMB1,111.4 million in 2018, mainly due to the increases in order volume of last-mile delivery services by 38.7%.
-The increase in order volume of last-mile delivery service to JD Logistics as we strengthened our cooperation with JD Group.
+The increase in order volume of last-mile delivery service was primarily due to the increase in order volume of last-mile delivery service to JD Logistics as we strengthened our cooperation with JD Group.